MilenaBaldeva/Air-Quality-Analysis/README.md

 **Features**

+✅ Data Extraction
-• Data Extraction: Retrieves real-time and historical air quality data using the PurpleAir API.
+Retrieves real-time and historical air quality data using the PurpleAir API.
+✅ Data Enrichment
-• Data Enrichment: Adds city and country information to sensor data via the Google Maps API.
+Adds city and country information to sensor data via the Google Maps API.
+✅ Scalable Workflow
-• Scalable Workflow: Designed for efficient handling of large datasets.
+Designed for efficient handling of large datasets using Python libraries like Pandas and Requests.
-• Visualization: Presents insights through an interactive Tableau dashboard.
+✅ Interactive Dashboard
+The project includes a Tableau dashboard that visualizes air quality data and offers several interactive features.

+**Tableau Dashboard Overview**

+🗺️ Air Quality Map
+• Displays average Air Quality Index (AQI) for each city.
+• Color-coded markers based on air quality levels:
+Green: Good
+Yellow: Moderate
+Orange: Unhealthy for Sensitive Groups
+Red: Unhealthy
+Purple: Very Unhealthy
+Maroon: Hazardous
+• Interactive filter: Clicking on a city filters the entire dashboard to show detailed data for that location.
+📈 Line Chart – Average AQI Over Time
+• Shows trends in average AQI over time.
+• The line color changes based on AQI levels.
+• Can be used as a time filter by selecting a specific date range.
+📊 Top Locations with Poor and Good Air Quality
+• Two tables showing:
+  • Top Locations with Poor Air Quality (High AQI)
+  • Top Locations with Good Air Quality (Low AQI)
+• Displays the Top 5 states and Top 3 cities within each state.
+• Clicking on a city or state filters the dashboard to display historical data for that location.
+📉 Air Quality Levels Distribution
+• Bar chart showing the distribution of air quality levels (Good, Moderate, Unhealthy, etc.) for the selected filters.
+🎛️ Filters
+• Time Period Filter: Select a date range to view data within that period.
+• State Filter: Dropdown menu to filter by state.
+• City Filter: Dropdown menu to filter by city.
+• Map Filter: Mini map to select specific geographic regions.
+🗂️ Legend
+• Provides a color guide for air quality levels, applicable across all visualizations.

 **Technologies Used**